-There are only a few secrets to keeping lavender alive in colder climates and the main one is well-drained soils.
+There are only a few secrets to growing and keeping lavender alive in colder climates and the main one is well-drained soils.
 I’ve noted some of the others below but you can stop reading here if you haven’t solved the drainage issue in your garden or have very heavy clay soils.

 I really like the smell of lavender and this may be partially explained by the usually reliable source that says there are two smells that elicit the greatest sexual response from the average male.

 The first is the smell of freshly baked chocolate doughnuts and the second, the herbal fragrance of lavender.

 - Soils: Survives on sandy or decent soil – clay soils hold too much water over the winter.
 Well drained soils

 - Hardiness: USDA zone 4 (L. angustifolia) to USDA 5 (hybrids- some) to USDA 7 (French)